 Products like BEB Organics made with pure essential oils help avoid negative effects from chemicals.

-Such products not only clean, calm, and soothe in the gentlest and healthiest of ways, their ingredients can help manage infection, inflammation, or dryness.
+Such products not only clean, calm, and soothe in the gentlest and healthiest of ways, their ingredients can also help manage infection, inflammation, or dryness.

 While Your Baby’s In NICU